 Joining a team is a commitment!
-Should some event other than absence from school cause you to miss a practice or contest you should notify your coach in advance.
+Should an event other than absence from school cause you to miss a practice or contest you should notify your coach in advance.
 This should be done in person when possible.
-Each coach will determine the specific guidelines for the team.
+Each coach will determine the specific absentee guidelines for each team.